 You are responsible for ensuring that your application is complete and accurate.
-Giving false or misleading information is a serious offence under s.137 of the Criminal Code Act 1995 (Cth).
+Giving false or misleading information is a serious offence under the Criminal Code 1995 (Cth).
 We will investigate any false or misleading information and may exclude your application from further consideration.